stereosuper/collant/README.md

       default: `false`

    + **wrapper** _Boolean_
    Whether you need or not  a `wrapper-collant`.
-If not you rsticky element will be sticked to the viewport.
+If not your sticky element will be sticked to the viewport.
       default: `true`

    + **minimumWidth** _Number_